axtk/tyler/usage.md

     initialize() {
         // the instance's `.node` property refers to the DOM node it was created for this.node.querySelector('button')
-            // every button click will cause a 'button clicked' event .addEventListener('click', () => this.fire('button clicked'));
+            // every button click will cause a custom 'button clicked' event .addEventListener('click', () => this.fire('button clicked'));
-    },
+        // all subscriptions of this instance to the 'ready' event can now be removed this.off('ready');
+        // if it were necessary to unsubscribe a specific event handler,
+        // the handler could be passed as a second argument },
     render(message) {
         this.node.querySelector('.status').textContent = message;